josiahlindsey/azure-cloud-networking-hub-spoke-topology-lab/README.md

 ## What is Hub and Spoke?

+Microsft Learn lists Hub and Spoke as "one of the network topologies recommended by the Cloud Adoption Framework".

+An Azure network topology is a critical element of a landing zone architecture because it defines how applications can communicate with one another.

 Think of Hub and Spoke like an airport system:

 - **The Hub** = The main airport (like Atlanta or Chicago O'Hare) where all flights connect